 children at all times.
 Children are not to be left unattended or allowed to

-“roam free” For example, children are not to climb and sit on the gym bleachers when they are closed against the wall.
+“roam free” in the facility or on campus.
+For example, children are not to climb and sit on the gym bleachers when they are closed against the wall.

 CLEAN UP.